onespacemedia/project-template/{{cookiecutter.repo_name}}/doc/parallax-js.md

 It has been massively optimised for speed.
 While listening to the `scroll` event is usually considered a no-no, it does so little work in the hook that it has no effect on performance.

 Everything that can be precomputed or cached, is precomputed or cached.
-The only operations taht are performed in the `scroll` event are simple mathematical operations, a few object key lookups and three string replacements, all of which are very fast operations.
+The only operations that are performed in the `scroll` event are simple mathematical operations, a few object key lookups and three string replacements, all of which are very fast operations.
 By default it does not change any CSS properties that cause layout recalculations; it uses `transform`, which is hardware-accelerated on nearly all browsers out there.

 ## Activating it